-The unaudited accounts were issued by Deborah O'Shea, Interim Chief Financial Officer on 30 June 2022 and the audited accounts were authorised for issue on 26 January 2023.
+The unaudited accounts were issued by Deborah O'Shea, Interim Chief Financial Officer on 30 June 2022.

 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.